fhiso/sources-and-citations/rdfa-bindings.md

    *citation element term*; and
 *  a *citation element value*, which *shall* be a *localisation set*.

-Once a parser has identified the `property` attributes that are tagging *citation element* it *shall* determine each component of each *citation element* as described in the following sub-sections.
+Once an application has identified the `property` attributes that are representing *citation element* according to the process given in §3, it *shall* determine each component of each *citation element* as follows.

-For the purpose of this section, the **current element** refers to the XML or HTML element that has the `property` attribute which tags the current *citation element*.

 The *citation element name* *shall* be the value of the `property` attribute, once shorthand IRIs have been expanded.
 If the `property`